 - Give you legal advice, answer your questions, and provide updates on the progress of your case

-As per Ohio Revised Code (ORC) §2305.10, there is a general two-year statute of limitations on personal injury lawsuits in Ohio.
-If you wait too long and allow the statute of limitations to expire before taking legal action in your case, your lawsuit may be dismissed.
+As per Ohio Revised Code Section 2305.10, there is generally a two-year statute of limitations on personal injury lawsuits in Ohio.
+If you wait too long to file your lawsuit and the deadline expires, the court can dismiss your case without hearing any evidence.

-We offer representation on a contingency-fee basis where our clients are not obligated to pay us attorney fees unless and until they win their case and recover compensation via a settlement offer or court award.
+We offer representation on a contingency-fee basis, in which clients are not obligated to pay us any fees unless we win their case and recover their due damages for them.